-Haslinger SG, Lowe MJS, Huthwaite P, et al., 2019, Appraising Kirchhoff approximation theory for the scattering of elastic shear waves by randomly rough defects, JOURNAL OF SOUND AND VIBRATION, Vol: 460, ISSN: 0022-460X
+Haslinger SG, Lowe MJS, Huthwaite P, et al., 2019, Appraising Kirchhoff approximation theory for the scattering of elastic shear waves by randomly rough defects, Journal of Sound and Vibration, Vol: 460, Pages: 1-16, ISSN: 0022-460X

-Elliott JB, Lowe MJS, Huthwaite P, et al., 2019, Sizing Subwavelength Defects With Ultrasonic Imagery: An Assessment of Super-Resolution Imaging on Simulated Rough Defects., IEEE Trans Ultrason Ferroelectr Freq Control, Vol: 66, Pages: 1634-1648
+Elliott JB, Lowe MJS, Huthwaite P, et al., 2019, Sizing Subwavelength Defects With Ultrasonic Imagery: An Assessment of Super-Resolution Imaging on Simulated Rough Defects, IEEE TRANSACTIONS ON ULTRASONICS FERROELECTRICS AND FREQUENCY CONTROL, Vol: 66, Pages: 1634-1648, ISSN: 0885-3010